vc-abs/at/readMe.md

 * Understand the impact of altitude on charts, as the sunrise time would be different.
 * Introduce panchang values like Abhijit Muhurta, Rahu Kaala, etc.
 * Make panchang.vaara return vedic vaara.
+* Write a proper example for events (Refer: panchang.yml).

 ## References
 * [ShadBala Calculations by Dr Mahesh Joshi](https://www.youtube.com/watch?v=d7GX4Jm39Is)